Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: Lagrangian fibration at radius zero

 Proposition \ref{prop:Lagranian-at-radius-zero}, which is the main result of this section, asserts that the restriction of $\ll_{\cS}$ to $A_{\cS,\theta}^{\sm}$ is a Lagrangian torus fibration with respect to each form $\omega_{q}^{\epsilon}$, with some mild singularities.

 As a set, $E_{\cS}$ is a disjoint union of maximal faces of $\Delta_{\cS}$ and products $\Delta_{I}\times C_{I}$, where $\Delta_{I}$ is a submaximal face, and $C_{I}$ is a certain graph, namely a Reeb space of a fixed Morse function on the Riemann surface $X_{I}^{\circ}$, defined in Example \ref{ex:Reeb_space}.
-These pieces, glued together in a natural way, give rise to a manifold with boundary, corners and some mild branching coming from branching vertices of $C_{I}$.
-To describe this structure in precise terms, we introduce a notion of an \emph{ivy-like manifold}.
+These pieces, glued together in a natural way, give rise to a manifold with boundary, corners and some mild branching coming from branching vertices of $C_{I}$, which correspond to saddle points of $h_{I}$.
+These singularities of $E_{\cS}$ are therefore contained in the union of simplices $\Delta_{I}\times \Crit(h_{I})$, which, as we will see, be the discriminant locus of $\ll_{\cS}$.
+To describe this structure in precise terms, we introduce a technical notion of an \emph{ivy-like manifold}.

-In the setting of maximal Calabi--Yau degenerations, when $f$ is a model chosen in Proposition \ref{prop:model}\ref{item:sk_P1}, we will see in Remark \ref{rem:canonical_choice} that a canonical choice of Morse functions on the Riemann surfaces $X_{I}^{\circ}\cong \C^{*}$ makes the resulting map $\ll_{\cS}$ a Lagrangian torus fibration in the usual sense.